News

 AUGUST 2024

-A new PhD student, Felipe Gómez Lozada, is joining our team.
+Two new PhD students, Felipe Gómez Lozada and Daniel Madrid, are joining our team.
 Felipe is a physicist from Colombia.
 He did his undergraduate studies at Universidad Nacional de Colombia.
 He has expertise on tensor network methods for simulating systems of interacting bosons, in particular superfluid and insulating states.
-Welcome, Felipe!
+Daniel works full-time as an R&D engineer at the Naval Nuclear Laboratory (NNL) where he focuses on emerging and enabling technologies in nuclear propulsion.
+He received his bachelor’s and master’s degree in mechanical engineering from The University of Arizona and Arizona State University, respectively.
+His research topic is quantum computational fluid dynamics.
+Welcome, Felipe and Daniel!

 Felipe Gómez Lozada